Skip To Main Content

 Visual Arts: Middle School

-Students are challenged to address each project in terms of how their work reflects who currently they are as a growing artist, and encouraged to uncover ways that they can personalize each creative prompt to fit their own unique experience and ideas.
-In-class reflection about where students’ artistic inspiration comes from is reinforced through one-to-one discussion and in class critique.
-Through the sharing of thoughts and personal vision experienced within the in class critique, reflective project analysis, use of artistic vocabulary, and student celebration is reinforced.
+Students are challenged to approach each project in terms of how their work reflects who they are as a growing artist, and encouraged to uncover ways that they can personalize each creative prompt to fit their own unique experience and ideas.
+Through the sharing of thoughts and personal vision experienced within the in-class critique, reflective project analysis, and use of artistic vocabulary, student celebration is reinforced.
 Art history, art appreciation, creative problem solving, and critical thinking are also integrated into each student’s singular creations or their work together as a group.

 Visual Arts: Upper School